eddyerburgh/blog/_posts/2016-10-30-run-a-node-script-with-windows-task-scheduler.md

 layout: post
 status: publish
 published: true
-title: Run a Node Script With Windows Task Scheduler
+title: Run a Node script with Windows task scheduler
-description: Run a node script with windows task scheduler.
-Using git Bash and windows task scheduler we will see how to automatically run a node script on Windows.
+description: Run a node script with Windows task scheduler.
+Using git Bash and Windows task scheduler we'll see how to automatically run a node script on Windows.
 wordpress_id: 358
 wordpress_url: http://www.coding123.org/?p=358
 date: '2016-10-30 21:07:02 +0000'